jeremytammik/tbc/a/2018_topo_mat_came_targ.md

 ### Camera Target and Toposolid Subdivision Material

-Today, lets take a quick look at CefSharp and two conversations shedding light on specific aspects of Toposolids and camera settings:
+Today, let's take a quick look at CefSharp and two conversations shedding light on specific aspects of Toposolids and camera settings:

 - [Using the built-in CefSharp browser](#2)
 - [Toposolid subdivision material](#3)